Who is the Baltimore Video Collective?

 Do you need a rental membership to borrow items from Beyond Video?

 Yes, and during COVID we ask that you establish your membership remotely, in advance.
 Feel free to browse our collection in person before signing up, but if you want to establish a membership we may be too busy to do so in-store (the data-entry ties up our computer for 5-10 minutes).
-So if you already know for sure you’d like to borrow titles from us, feel free to read over, fill out, and sign this membership form and then email us at baltimorevideocollective “at” gmail to schedule a 5-10 minute call to get your membership established.
+So if you already know for sure you’d like to borrow titles from us, feel free to read over, fill out, and sign this membership form and then make your first donation online.
+Then email us your completed membership form at baltimorevideocollective “at” gmail, or bring in a printed and signed copy during your first visit.

 Does Beyond Video carry new releases?